mahfuz195/Intel-ai-iot-adas-project/README.md

 The project contains the following files:

     .
     ├── app_pfcw.py             # Contains the implementaion of the P-FCW application.
     ├── helper.py               # Contains the helpers functions for Lane Detection.
-    ├── imgs                    # Contains the raw images of the collected driving data.
+    ├── data                    # Contains the raw images of the collected driving data.
     ├── models                  # Contains the pre-trained IntelOpenVino models.
+    ├── images                  # Contains the project resource images.
     └── README.md